rebelsky/sams-assorted-musings-reflections/eng207-thank-you.md

 I realize that I should leave this message "on hold" until after I've turned in my notes and portfolio.
 However, given that I am about to send a thank-you note to my classmates, this seems to be the appropriate time.

 Thank you for permitting me to participate in the class.
 I learned so much from you and from my classmates.
 You've made me a better writer.
 Will you see evidence in that in my musings?
 I'm not sure.
 If you're lucky, you'll see a bit more variation in my sentence structure from time to time.
+Perhaps even some care in word choice.

 Thank you for your careful and pointed feedback.
 I expected you to be straightforward, perhaps even blunt, and you met those expectations.